Ate329/To-doList/README.md

 4. Switch between the detailed and grouped view using the "Switch Table" button.

-**Note: Make sure to have the required libraries (tkinter, ttkthemes, pandas) installed before running the application.**
+**Note: Make sure to have the required libraries (tkinter, ttkthemes, pandas, tkcalendar) installed before running the application.**

 Or you can install the libraries by (Recommended)
 ```python